y-scope/log4j2-appenders/README.md

 # Usage

 ## `ClpIrFileAppender`
-1. Add the package and its dependencies to the `dependencies` section of your your `pom.xml`:
+1. Add the package and its dependencies to the `dependencies` section of your `pom.xml`:

    ```xml
    <dependencies>